 Home gardening and many vegetables can be new to families, particularly in Rwanda’s eastern communities.
 For this reason, Africa New Life uses a large, community garden to introduce new vegetables and cultivation skills.
 Today, there are community gardens in Kageyo, Rubavu, and Bugesera, providing vegetables to nearby schools and jobs for the community.

-In 2021, Africa New Life harvested 30,000 pounds of fresh vegetables to serve at schools and New Life Bible Churches!
+In 2022, Africa New Life harvested more than 50,000 pounds of fresh vegetables to serve at schools and New Life Bible Churches!

 If families begin expressing interest in growing their own gardens at home, Africa New Life offers training, materials, and ongoing support for keyhole or double dug gardens.